 While it is possible to configure multiple levels of business service dependencies, only the top level business services currently appear on the Status Dashboard.
 A “top level” business service is a business service that is not listed as an upstream dependency for another business service.

 Next, follow the instructions in our section on enabling incident priority.
-Only incidents with an assigned priority will appear on your status dashboard.
+Only incidents with an assigned priority will automatically impact a business service and appear on the status dashboard.

 During an incident, responders can update the status of a business service to indicate its disruption to business stakeholders via the status dashboard.
 A business service will appear as disrupted on the status dashboard in two circumstances: